Best Pop-Up Canopy For The Beach And Outdoors

 Size & Shape

-The size and shape of your shelter determine two things: how many people you can fit in there and how stable it is in suboptimal weather.
+The size and shape of your canopy is the most important consideration.
+It determines two things: how many people you can fit in there and how stable it is in suboptimal weather.

-Let’s start with the shape.
-Most pop-up canopies have a blocky, rectangular shape that maximizes headroom through the canopy.
+Most pop-up canopies have a rectangular shape that maximizes headroom through the canopy.
 Other models, like the Pacific Breeze, have a dome-style shape in which headroom declines the further you are from the center.

 While the dome shape provides greater stability in strong winds, it does mean that the middle of the shelter is prime real estate and the rest a “lowly” suburb.